winderdoot/dootstr/README.md

 ## TODO

-A method for construction from a pointer + length (checking for out out bounds) str_newslice - your lord and saviour!
+standardize error messages
+protect against allocating too much memory, throw errors if too much is requested

 slice_view
 slice_copy

-tokenize => simillar to strtok other python like methods
+tokenize => simillar to strtok other python like methods (if any are missing)

 format()